Tomatides and the Question of Good and Evil

 purely good, or purely bad?"
 He was six years old when he asked this.

-replied, "It depends on what you mean.
+His mother replied, "It depends on what you mean.
 If by 'good' you mean always safe to be with,

 habitually congenial, passive, agreeable, loving, forgiving, and forever obedient to religious and